• Skip to primary navigation

 SHARES

-This yellow squash bread recipe makes a moist and delicious quick bread perfect for breakfast, brunch or a snack.
-It’s made with white and brown sugar, warm cinnamon and a secret ingredient that adds a bit of tanginess and moisture to the bread, resulting in a tender texture.
+This yellow squash bread recipe makes a moist and delicious quick bread perfect for breakfast, brunch, or a snack.
+It’s made with white and brown sugar, warm cinnamon, and sour cream for a tender texture and rich flavor.

 Jump to: